Who may Request an Absentee Ballot?

 Copying & Distributing Absentee Ballot Request Forms

-- It is not permissible for candidates, campaigns, individuals or groups to create their own absentee ballot request form.
+- No one may create their own absentee ballot request form.